- Dahl gets some comparisons to Johnny Damon, both in terms of body type and somewhat how he plays the game. He also gets Colby Rasmus comps.

 Timing is a word Dahl uses repeatedly.
 In his first at-bat in a game at New Hampshire, Dahl hit a fastball for a triple to center field.

 “I’m just trying to get a good pitch to hit, be on time, just take a good swing, and whatever happens, happens,” Dahl said. ”I’m just trying to be on time.”

 David starts his swing with a leg kick and has tinkered with the way he loads his swing, but he believes his timing issues early in the 2015 season were more mental than mechanical.

 "Now I'm just trying to relax, see the ball and hit it and have fun.
 I just try to be on time as much as possible.
 When I’m going bad, I’m thinking a lot.
 Then my timing gets off, so I’m late, and I start committing to a bunch of pitches that I shouldn’t swing at.”

-- He hits lefthanders well, and his above-average speed will lead to leg hits that will further boost his average
+- This lefty batter hits lefthanders well.
+And his above-average speed will lead to leg hits that will further boost his average.

 Dahl is a patient hitter.
 He is balanced and under control.
 His loose, lefthanded swing allows him to drive the ball to all fields.
 He stays through the ball consistently, hits with power to all fields and understands how pitchers are trying to get him out.
 He has worked to make the barrel of his bat flatter through the hitting zone.